awsdocs/amazon-aurora-user-guide/doc_source/Aurora.VersionPolicy.md

 # Amazon Aurora versions<a name="Aurora.VersionPolicy"></a>

  Amazon Aurora reuses code and maintains compatibility with the underlying MySQL and PostgreSQL DB engines\.
-However, Aurora has its own version numbers, release cycle, timeline for version deprecation and end of life, and so on\.
+However, Aurora has its own version numbers, release cycle, time line for version deprecation and end of life, and so on\.
 The following section explains the common points and differences\.
 This information can help you to decide such things as which version to choose and how to verify which features and fixes are available in each version\.
 It can also help you to decide how often to upgrade and how to plan your upgrade process\.

 **Topics**
 + [Relational databases that are available on Aurora](#Aurora.VersionPolicy.Engines)